How to Light a Bathroom Vanity

 For More Advice + Inspiration

 Have any lingering questions about how to light a bathroom vanity?
 Or just need more information on lighting your bathroom in general?
-Then check out these posts on Modern Bathroom Lighting, Bathroom Lighting 3 Ways, How to Light Your Bathroom, and our Bathroom Lighting Buying Guide.
+Then check out our post on Modern Bathroom Lighting.
 And take a look at all of our modern bathroom lighting to find the fixture that’s right for your vanity.

 After spending 10+ years living in a modern San Francisco loft, Kelly moved her family to a bungalow in the burbs.
 She now enjoys dreaming up home renovation and design projects in order turn her family's post-war cottage into the modern home of their dreams.